-Rubber Track - T800 Agricultural Track Limited Warranty
+Rubber Track | T800 Agricultural Track Limited Warranty

-Months Since 0-12 13-18 19-24 25-30 31-36 37-42 43-48 49-54 55-60 Purchase: Months Months Months Months Months Months Months Months Months % of Purchase Price Customer No charge 25% AFR 55% 65% 75% 85% 0/1% 05.96 manufacturer's suggested retail price (MSRP) by the percentage determined from the "Warranty Replacement Price Table" shown on the above chart.
+Months Since 0-12 13-18 19-24 25-30 31-36 37-42 43-48 49-54 55-60 Purchase: Months Months Months Months Months Months Months Months Month % of Purchase Price Customer Pays: No charge 25% 45% 55% 65% 75% 85% 90% 95%

 The purchase date will be used to establish the date that tracks are introduced into service, or absent proof of purchase, the date of manufacture.
-The "months" above represent the number of months since introduction into service (either as an OEM factory installed option or as a replacement product).
+The "months" above represent the number of months since introduction into service (either as an OEM factory installed option or as a replacement product.
 Example: The MSRP = \$10,000, Track Age = 20 months.
-Based upon the table, the owner of the warranty track will pay 45% x \$10,000 = \$4,500 for a replacement warranty track.
+Based upon the table, the owner of the warranty track.

 The service life of any specific track cannot be predicted in terms of hours of use since service conditions vary widely.
-The wear rate and serviceability of a track over time is a function of the service conditions (load, speed, maintenance, operating and soil conditions, etc) to which a track is subjected.
+The wear rate and serviceability of a track over time is a function of the service conditions (load, speed, maintenance, operating and soil conditions, elec) to which a track is subjected.
 Even if operating conditions and tractor and track maintenance are identical, in different regions varying soils and ground surface will significantity affect track wear.
 Although little can be done to compensate for harsh soil conditions and their impact on track wear, proper servicing, proper alignment of track to undercarriage, regular inspections and regular maintenance are key to receiving the maximum benefit from your tracks.
 Although traction may be reduced, the loss of one or several tread lugs because of cuts or shearing will not prevent your tracks from operating.